wp-plugins/fb-linkedin-resume/readme.txt

 2. A part of the resulting page

 == Changelog ==

+= 2.7.4 =
+* Support for "projects" section was added.
+* a little bugfix about double slash was fixed (thanks to "gav")

 = 2.7.3 =
 * A desktop user-agent was forced when downloading LinkedIn profile.